nikic/PHP-Parser/doc/component/Pretty_printing.markdown

 Customizing the formatting
 --------------------------

-Apart from an `shortArraySyntax` option, the default pretty printer does not provide any functionality to customize the formatting of the generated code.
+Apart from an `shortArraySyntax` and `shortListSyntax` options, the default pretty printer does not provide any functionality to customize the formatting of the generated code.
 The pretty printer does respect a number of `kind` attributes used by some notes (e.g., whether an integer should be printed as decimal, hexadecimal, etc), but there are no options to control brace placement or similar.